danielkrupinski/Osiris/README.md

 # Osiris

 Free open-source training / cheating software for **Counter-Strike: Global Offensive**.
 Designed as internal cheat - injectable DLL.
+Compatible with the latest version of the game on Steam.

 ## Features